SRugina/compriser/README.md

 #### NodeJS backend:

 Use `require('compriser')` to import compriser.
-Then, to compile a single page, do `template.compile(path, page)` where path is the absolute path to the folder that contains the `templates` and `components` folders, and page is a string of the name of the template name that should be compiled.

-If you've added new components or templates since the last compile, send `true` as a third parameter to the compile function, like so: `template.compile(path, page, true)`. **This is the recommended way to use the compile function when in the development phase**
+Then, to compile a single page, do `template.compile(path, page, true)` where path is the absolute path to the folder that contains the `templates` and `components` folders, and page is a string of the name of the template name that should be compiled.
+The third property is optional, but if set to true it will detect new new components or templates since the last compile and add them to the internal state.**This is the recommended way to use the compile function when in the development phase**

-Note: you cannot compile 'add-on' components.
+Note: you cannot compile 'add-on' components, as they do not need to be compiled.

 ExpressJS Example: